benjamincrozat/content/posts/how-to-create-stats-widget-filament.md

 php artisan make:filament-widget PostsStats --stats-overview
 ```

+Then, enter the name of the resource you want to display statistics for.
+In this case, we'll use `PostResource`.
+And finally, select the panel you want (most of use will select "the admin panel").

-This spins up a widget class in `app/Filament/Widgets/PostsStats.php`, which is your canvas for the next steps, where we'll inject some life into those stats!
+This spins up a widget class in `app/Filament/Resources/PostResource/Widgets/PostsStats.php`, which is your canvas for the next steps, where we'll inject some life into those stats!

 ## Registering the Widget in Your Dashboard